-With so many fabulous bars and pubs in Sydney, any list of ten will omit at least another ten also deserving mention.
+With so many fabulous bars and pubs in Sydney, any list of the best ten will omit at least another ten that also deserve mention.

-My list of ten of the best Sydney pubs and bars includes options that will enhance any visit to Sydney.
-These venues are either destinations in their own right or part of a bigger experience, and include the historic Sydney pubs whose walls have many tales to tell, the waterfront watering holes that are absolute icons of the city, and the rooftop bars that afford incredible city and harbour views.
+My list of ten of the best Sydney pubs and bars includes options that will enhance your visit to Sydney.
+These venues are either destinations in their own right or part of a bigger experience, and include historic Sydney pubs whose walls have many tales to tell, iconic waterfront watering holes, and rooftop bars that afford mind-blowing city and harbour views.

-I’ve also included a couple of great ‘locals’, for reasons which will become apparent!
-Let’s get started.
+I’ve also included a couple of great ‘locals’, for reasons that will become apparent.
+So, let’s get started!

-The first is the Hotel Palisade, which reopened last year after being closed since 2008.
+There are three other fabulous historic pubs to check out in The Rocks.
+The first is the Hotel Palisade.
 Perfect for a refreshing break from sightseeing or a pre-theatre meal, it now boasts a ground floor pub, boutique accommodation and the super-stylish rooftop Henry Deane Bar, which offers great views of the bridge and harbour.

-Just a stone’s throw away is the Lord Nelson Brewery Hotel.
+Just a stone’s throw from there is the Lord Nelson Brewery Hotel.
 Craft beer is brewed on site, in what is arguably Sydney’s oldest hotel.

 Not far from The Rocks on the 47th floor of Australia Square is the revolving O Bar.
-For the price of a drink (other than beer) you can travel 360 degrees over the course of an hour, soaking in the city sights.
-Besides the obvious Opera House and Harbour Bridge, look for the Sydney Cricket Ground, Olympic Park, the Prime Minister’s Sydney residence and even the Blue Mountains in the distance.
+For the price of a drink (other than beer) you can travel 360 degrees over the course of an hour, soaking up the city sights as you go.
+Besides the Sydney Opera House and Harbour Bridge, look for the Sydney Cricket Ground, Olympic Park, the Prime Minister’s residence in Kirribilli, and even the Blue Mountains in the distance.
 O Bar is open seven nights from 5pm to late and for lunch on Fridays from 12 noon.

-Most, if not all visitors to Sydney head for the beach at some point during their stay.
-Many choose to walk the popular 6km coastal trail from Bondi Beach to Coogee, and here you’ll find another worthy addition to this list of ten of the best Sydney pubs.
+Most visitors to Sydney head for the beach at some point during their stay.
+Many choose to walk the popular six-kilometre coastal trail between Bondi Beach and Coogee, and here you’ll find another worthy addition to this list of ten of the best Sydney pubs.
 The iconic Coogee Bay Hotel boasts numerous bars and a popular beer garden.
-Famous rugby teams have been known to relax here (as a student, my daughter played pool at the Coogee Bay with the Springboks!).
+Famous rugby teams have been known to relax here (my daughter once played pool at the Coogee Bay Hotel with the Springboks!).

 There are not many places in the world as beautiful as Sydney Harbour.
-I like to take in the sights of our stunning waterway as my ferry makes its way towards another famous watering hole — the Watsons Bay Hotel.
-Here, views of the harbour and passing boats are the perfect accompaniment to a glass of white and fresh fish and chips.
+One of the best spots to sit and take in this famous waterway is from another famous watering hole — the Watsons Bay Hotel.
+The sublime water views are the perfect accompaniment to a glass of white wine and a serve of fresh fish and chips.

-It’s here that I first stumbled across Corridor, a food and wine bar which, as its name implies, is long and narrow.
-Described as an ‘intimate nook’, it has a great community atmosphere.
+For something different, I often take my visitors to Sydney for a walk along King Street in Newtown.
+It’s home to an eclectic range of stores that sell the wares of both emerging and established designers.
+It’s here that I first stumbled across Corridor — a food and wine bar which, as its name implies, is long and narrow.
+Described as an ‘intimate nook’, it has a really relaxed and friendly atmosphere.

-And finally, my go-to local before the theatre or weekend jazz at the Seymour Centre is The Rose Hotel in Chippendale.
+I’ll wrap up this list of ten of the best Sydney pubs and bars with an option that’s perfect for a drink before attending the theatre or a weekend jazz performance at the Seymour Centre in Chippendale.
+It’s The Rose Hotel, which has been a part of the Chippendale community for well over a century.
 Located on the corner of Cleveland and Shepherd Streets, the beer garden has a lovely feel to it.
 It’s not always easy to get a table, but we usually manage to find a spot.

-So there you have it.
-My choice of ten of the best Sydney pubs and bars.
-I hope you enjoy dropping in to these wonderful watering holes as much as I do.
+So there you have it — a list of my recommendations for ten of the best Sydney pubs and bars.
+I hope you enjoy dropping into these wonderful watering holes as much as I do.

-Do you have any suggestions to add to our list of ten of the best Sydney pubs?
+Do you have any suggestions to add to our list of ten of the best Sydney pubs and bars?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock